-Have you ever wondered why certain doctors and health sub-specialists continue to pop up time and again on the TV, over the radio, in the news, or on social media?
+Have you ever wondered why certain doctors and health sub-specialists of a healthcare company continue to pop up time and again on the TV, over the radio, in the news, or on social media?

 If so, your first inclination may be to chalk it up to some combination of accomplishments and good fortune.
-While those may be contributing factors, they’re probably not the sole reason for their name recognition.
-Not when every field of medicine is teeming with accomplished medical specialists.
+While those may be contributing factors, they’re probably not the sole reason for their name recognition and brand awareness.
+Not when every field of medicine is teeming with accomplished medical specialists and healthcare professionals.

 No. What’s far more likely is that their meteoric rise and continued guest appearances were mostly due to a successful PR campaign—a joint operation led by a team of fast-acting publicists working tirelessly behind the scenes to drive media exposure.